TrueFiEng/useDApp/docs/source/guide.rst

 Then when you want to send a transaction, call ``sendTransaction`` for example in a button callback.
 Function accepts a `Transaction Request <https://docs.ethers.io/v5/api/providers/types/#providers-TransactionRequest>`_ object as a parameter.
+In example below ``setDisabled(true)`` sets input components to disabled while transaction is being processed (It is a good practice to disable component when transaction is mining).

 .. code-block:: javascript